rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/FieldEnum.md

  without the specific snapshots details.
 When not provided, Specific Snapshot details are returned.
 Add the filter for efficiency if specific snapshot details are not required.
+- SNAPSHOT_IDS - When configured, it returns snapshots with IDs present in the list.